DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

 caption: [Example of the distortion augmentations.
 The far left image is the original image, the top row is the noise augmented images, and the bottom row is the blur augmented images.]
 ) <fig:distortion>
 ]
+The introduction of noise and blur further help the model generalize better by focusing on structural features rather than specific details.
+This addition to the dataset broadens the ability of the models and teaches them to perform better on suboptimal images.